-Further, the Appendix 2 in [7] introduces the security elements specific to the optional features in Java Card specifications.
-This concerns the Augmentation Packages Biometric Templates, JCRMI, Extended Memory, Sensitive Array, Sensitive Result, Monotonic Counters, Cryptographic Certificate Management, Key Derivation Functions and System Time features.
+Further, the appendix in [7] introduces the security elements specific to the optional features in Java Card specifications.
+This concerns the biometric templates management, the JCRMI, the extended memory, the Sensitive Result and the Sensitive Array features.
 It is the responsibility of the Security Target editor to include these security elements if the feature is supported.
 For instance, the ST writer shall indicate whether JCRMI is implemented in the TOE and whether it is activated or not.
 If the TOE provides JCRMI functionality, the full range of SFRs applies.
 Otherwise, the ST writer shall ignore JCRMI dedicated threats, objectives and requirements.
-This applies to all Augmentation Packages and optional features.
+This applies to all optional features.